 We will require additional financing to fully develop and prepare regulatory filings and obtain regulatory approvals for our existing and new product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for our potential products, and sales and marketing capabilities.
 We have funded our operations to date primarily through the sale of equity and debt securities.
 We believe that our current cash and cash equivalents is sufficient to fund operations for at least the next twelve months.
 Our failure to raise capital as and when needed would have a material adverse impact on our financial condition and our ability to pursue our business strategies.
-We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sale of partner companies (such as the stock purchase of Caelum by AstraZeneca that resulted from an option exercise), royalty financings, or through other sources of financing.
-In addition to the foregoing, based on the Company's current assessment, the Company does not expect any material impact on its long-term development timeline and its liquidity due to the worldwide spread of the COVID-19 virus.
-However, the Company is continuing to assess the effect on its operations by monitoring the spread of COVID-19 and the actions implemented to combat the virus throughout the world.
+We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sale of partner companies (such as the stock purchase of Caelum by AstraZeneca that resulted from an option exercise), royalty financings, or through other sources of financing; the rising interest rate environment may cause the Company to pay more interest on its various debt instruments, which could lead to higher operating expenses.
+In addition to the foregoing, based on the Company's current assessment, the Company does not expect any material impact on its long-term development timeline and its liquidity due to the ongoing COVID-19 pandemic.
+However, the Company is continuing to assess the effect on its operations by monitoring ongoing development in connection with the continuing COVID-19 pandemic and the actions implemented to combat the virus throughout the world.